Tim Truzy is a rehabilitation counselor, educator, and former dispatcher from North Carolina.

 - Engaging in obscene speech could have a negative impact on those who know you away from the job site – Humans are creatures of habit.
 Becoming accustomed to cursing at work could spill over into your personal life.
 This is another important reason to shy away from developing the behavior.

-Techniques to Help You Avoid Using Profanity
+Techniques to Help You Avoid Using Profanity at Work

 Inevitably, there will be emotional situations while you are employed.
 In fact, research from several studies have indicated a rise in the use of profanity in all areas of life over the last several years.
 Developing coping mechanisms can assist you at those moments when you may feel the urge to curse at work.
 Like any usable technique, practice is required to master these methods of addressing tense events.
 Since reacting to stress with profanity required time to learn, these techniques will help you introduce a new way of responding whether at the job or in your personal life.